anilmainali/word-processing/README.md

    ```

 The lower case "v" is short for version.
-Lower case because it makes the number following it easier to read than if a capital is used.
+Lower case because it makes the number following it easier to read as compared to capital.
 Obsessive, I know, but I'll go to my grave happier because of this ;)

 Date format is YYYY.MM.DD
-Dots are used within dates so they are not confused as something else.
+Dots are used within dates so that they should not be confused with something else.

 Initials of the author is very important when collaborating.

 ## Fonts
-Fonts should be loaded before opening files since Word does substitutions without saying anything.
+Fonts should be loaded before opening files since Word does substitutions automatically.
-I like the Open Sans Light font which tends to save ink when printing although that's irrelevant.
+I like the Open Sans Light font, which tends to save ink when printing, although that's irrelevant.

 To download fonts, visit https://www.google.com/fonts#UsePlace:use/Collection:Open+Sans
 Add a checkmark to all of the fonts on the page.
-The first one with be Open Sans, click Add to Collection which should download and install onto your machine.
+The first one will be Open Sans, click Add to Collection which should download and install onto your machine.

 Open Sans font files have .ttf extension because they are TruType format
 used on both Mac and Windows.